 The old road allowance connects with several other trails including the main Bruce Trail which is marked with a white slash.
 The blue markers indicate Bruce Trail side trails and the orange is the 7.2 kilometer Nassagaweya Canyon Trail.
 Following it to the right will bring you to Crawford Lake and the restored village of Longhouses there.
 Following it, as we did, to the left takes you up the Milton Outlier where the trail follows the canyon edge to Rattlesnake Point.

-The Nassagaweya Canyon provides a prefect habitat for Turkey Vultures.
+The Nassagaweya Canyon provides a perfect habitat for Turkey Vultures.
 They nest on the sides of the cliffs and in April or May produce up to three eggs.
 The little ones are fed with regurgitated carrion which makes a smell that attracts predators.
 The remote edges of the canyon cliffs provide protection for the nests from these threats.
 The vultures spend the winter south of New Jersey and have recently returned to the canyon.
-We were approaching Rattlesnake Point when we saw several pair of vultures circling and resting in trees.
-Making our way along the edge of the cliff allowed us to get some close up shots of the birds.
+We were approaching Rattlesnake Point when we saw several pairs of vultures circling and resting in trees.
+Making our way along the edge of the cliff allowed us to get some close-up shots of the birds.

 Limestone Creek is a tributary of Bronte Creek and flows through the canyon.
 We found a solid tree that had fallen across the creek to use as our bridge.
 The forest through the canyon valley is quite young and most of the trees appear to be less than 40 years old.

 The mouth of the canyon at the south end is full of glacial deposits of sand and gravel.
 Farmers had to clear their fields of rocks every spring and they were lined up along the edge of fields in place of a fence.
 This old stone fence marks the line where a field on the right has recently gone back to forest while the one the left was sold for the mining of aggregates.
 This property belonged to John Agnew in 1877 as shown on the county atlas above.